qceka88/Fundametals-Module/000Small Projects/03 Random Sentence Generator/README.md

 [Programming Fundamentals with Python - September2022](https://softuni.bg/trainings/3840/programming-fundamentals-with-python-september-2022)

 Basicly this generator create a sentence from five words.
-Name, Place, Verb, Noun, Adverb, Detail.
+Name, Place, Verb, Noun, Adverb, Detail and follow construction in the picture below.
 Some of the ramdom generated sentences have non sence.
 But this program is create only for having fun.